What is Addison's disease?

 Your repeat prescription - including stand-by emergency injections

-Make sure you get your medication well in advance so that you never run out.
-Also, your doctor is likely to prescribe you some hydrocortisone injections and show you how to use them.
+Make sure you obtain your medication well in advance so that you never run out.
+Also, your doctor is likely to prescribe you some hydrocortisone injections for emergencies and show you how to use them.
 These are high-dose and are to be used in emergencies as described above.
 People with Addison's disease are entitled to free prescriptions.
 See your pharmacist for details.

 If you go on holiday